zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 ???

-Strangely enough, one of the best ways to get more comfortable speaking is to record yourself doing it.
-One way to do it is to do it and then delete the recording, and the other way is to look at the video and
----
-# Turn on your camera, and speak for 3-5 minutes about anything.

-???

-Strangely enough, one of the best ways to get more comfortable speaking is to record yourself doing it.
-One way to do it is to do it and then delete the recording, and the other way is to look at the video and
+One of the best ways to get more comfortable speaking is to record yourself doing it.
+One way to do it is to do it and then delete the recording, and the other way is to look at the video and mute the sound.

 ---
 # Find a meetup, and ask to speak!